 Who Should Attend

 The target audience for the program are professionals interested in pursuing the AXELOS’ PRINCE2® Practitioner Project Management Certification Examination including anyone, who wants to take up project management including Project Managers, Team Managers, Executives, Project Leaders, Project Co-ordinators, Program and Delivery Managers, Quality Staff (Testing and Quality Assurance), PMP, Testers and Project Controller (PMO Office).

 The course material shall be issued on the first day of the course during registration.

+The exam is open-book (official PRINCE2® manual only).
 The candidate must achieve at least 55% (44 marks out of 80) of the total score possible.